d-i/ember-devise-simple-auth/README.md

 ## Configuring

 There are a few options you can specify now, and more to come in the future.
-If there's something you need to configure but can't figure out how, please [open an issue](issues/new) describing what you needa nd we'll see if we can provide it.
+If there's something you need to configure but can't figure out how, please [open an issue](issues/new) describing what you need and we'll see if we can provide it.

 Configuration happens in `config/application.js` as part of the call to `create()`: